MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 ---
 title: "Tutorial: Allocate add-ons to environments (preview) | Microsoft Docs"
-description: Learn how to use allocate add-ons to environments manually, as well as programmatically.
+description: Learn how to allocate add-ons to environments manually, as well as programmatically.
 author: laneswenka
 ms.reviewer: sericks
 ms.component: pa-admin